clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 19. `rejected_friend_requests`

     This Dataframe contains the friend requests the user rejected.

 20. `removed_friends`

-    This Dataframe contains the friend the user removed.
+    This Dataframe contains the friends the user removed.

 21. `search_history`

     This Dataframe contains every search performed by the Facebook user.
-I have exploited this to plot the monthly count of searches per typed text (see next section).
+I have exploited this to plot the monthly count of searches per item searched.

 22. `sent_friend_requests`

-    This Dataframe contains the friend requests the user sent.
+    This Dataframe contains the friend requests the user sent that have not been accepted or rejected yet.

 23. `support`